Designing a Finance Stack for Liquidity Efficiency in 2026

 How Does Monk Fit the Stack?

-Monk connects billing, CRM, payments, support, and accounting into a full-cycle view of revenue-to-cash, replacing reactive manual AR with an orchestration layer.
-Monk customers see a 40%+ reduction in AR outstanding, a 2.4x increase in cash on hand in the first quarter, and save an average of 26 hours per month.
+The results are consistent across $1.25B in AR under management: a 40% average reduction in DSO, a 2.4x average increase in cash on hand in the first quarter, and 26 hours saved per month, with 88.2% of invoices resolved without escalation and SOC 2 controls underneath.
+Profound grew its cash on hand 122% in the first month and cut its aging balance fivefold after re-architecting around cash velocity.
+Notably, Monk does this without taking a percentage of revenue, so the freed liquidity stays on your balance sheet.
 As Nico Serventi, Head of Finance at Subject, put it: "Monk gave us immediate visibility into unbilled revenue, tightened our collections process, and became a true AR system of record, without adding headcount."

 Frequently Asked Questions